 If you are drawing Social Security benefits, your Medicare Part B premiums are deducted from your monthly payments.
 If you're not getting benefits, you'll receive bills from CMS.
 (Almost all Medicare beneficiaries pay no premiums for Part A because they worked, and paid Medicare taxes, long enough to qualify for the program.)

-Social Security determines whether you will pay a higher premium based on income information it receives from the Internal Revenue Service.
+Social Security determines whether you will pay a higher premium based on income information it receives from the IRS.

 Keep in mind